Katinka Andrássy

-Mihályné Károlyi, Née: Countess Katinka Andrássy de Csíkszentkirály és Krasznahorkai (21 September 1892 – 12 June 1985) was a Hungarian noblewoman and the wife of Count Mihály Károlyi, who served as Prime Minister then President of the First Hungarian Republic after the First World War.
+Countess Katalin Károlyi (née Countess Katalin Andrássy de Csíkszentkirály és Krasznahorkai; 21 September 1892 – 12 June 1985) was a Hungarian noblewoman and the wife of Count Mihály Károlyi, who served as Prime Minister then President of the First Hungarian Republic after the First World War.

-They lived abroad since 1919.
-She was called by political opponents as Red Countess after her husband.
+Her and her husband lived abroad from 1919 to 1955 when Mihály Károlyi died.
+She then lived abroad independently till her own death in 1985.
+She was called by political opponents as the Red Countess after her husband.

 Family

 Her father was Count Tivadar Andrássy, a politician and painter, eldest son of Prime Minister of Hungary Gyula Andrássy.
 She was named after her grandmother, Countess Katinka Kendeffy.
 She had three sisters: Ilona, Borbála and Klára (or Kája).

 She married Count Mihály Károlyi (1875–1955) on 7 November 1914 in Budapest.
 According to Hungarian tradition, she wore the name of her husband.
 They had three children: Éva, Ádám and Judit.